danieljjb/kq-kayak-tours/README.md

 ## User Goals

-* Easy to navigate
+* Easy to navigate.
-* Clear information about the business and what's on offer
+* Clear information about the business and what's on offer.
-* Form to contact the business
+* Form to contact the business.
-* Attractive layout and design
+* Attractive layout and design.

+## User Stories

+* As a prospective user, I would like to see some backround information about the business.
+* As a prospective user, I would like to see what the business offers including intinerary, prices etc.
+* As a prospective user, I would like to read about other customers experiences with this business.
+* As a prospective user, I would like to easily contact the business.
+* As a prospective user, I would like to see links to social media.